subhadiip333/Nike/README.md

 # Nike-Website-Clone

-The project aims to create a website that replicates the functionality and design of the official Nike website.
+The project aims to create a website that replicates the design of the official Nike website.